Welcome!

 Rent [2009-12-30]

-Rent is two weeks in advance.
-This means that you pay two weeks rent, wait two weeks and then pay another two weeks.
+Rent is one week in advance.
+This means that you pay one weeks rent, wait one week and then pay another week.
 Note that this payment is required by your contract to be an Automatic Payment (not a bill payment, bank deposit or cash payment).
 Please note the comments on missed payments.

 For more information on using the flat network, see below.

 The single flat phone line may only be used for voice calls - any other use ( notably the internet ) is inconsiderate to your flatmates.
-The phone line costs each tenant around $10 each month.
+The phone line costs you $1.40 each week.

 If you have a computer and wish to connect it to the internet, please refer to the section devoted to this topic later in this document.